n3rdopolis/rebeccablackos/README.txt

       The WaylandLoginManager responds when particular strings are passed to the kernel command line.
 These options are made available by the live CD boot menu, or on an installed system by running the command rbos-failedboot as root.
 (Which is automatically called when the login manager's display server crashes
       5 times.)
-            wlmforceswrender:           Force all user sessions, and the Login Manager's display to be started with the environment variable
+            wlmforceswrender:           Force all user sessions, and the WaylandLoginManager's display to be started with the environment variable
-                                        LIBGL_ALWAYS_SOFTWARE=1 to force software rendering
+                                        LIBGL_ALWAYS_SOFTWARE=1 to force software rendering.
+This also forces the WaylandLoginManager to export session-specific variables for software rendering, if the wsession desktop file specifies such variables.

-            wlmforcepixman:             Force the Login Manager's display, and the hosts for any fullscreen or kiosk shell supporing session to use Pixman
+            wlmforcepixman:             Force the WaylandLoginManager's display, and the hosts for any fullscreen or kiosk shell supporing session to use the pixman renderer.
+Use this if there is a problem with Mesa's software renderer.

-            wlmforcefbdev:              Force the WaylandLoginManager to handle the system as if though it does not support kernel mode setting, even if kernel mode setting is availible.
+            wlmforcefbdev:              [Legacy option] Force the WaylandLoginManager to handle the system as if though it does not support kernel mode setting, even if kernel mode setting is available.

-            wlmnofbdev:                 Force the WaylandLoginManager to handle the system as if though it does not support framebuffer, even if framebuffers are available.
+            wlmnofbdev:                 [Legacy option] Force the WaylandLoginManager to handle the system as if though it does not support framebuffer, even if framebuffers are available.
+(Recent versions of Weston dropped the framebuffer backend.
+This is redundant now.)

-            wlmdebug:                   Force more sysrq trigger options to be available, then the more secure default.
-This option is not settable from rbos-failedboot as it's for more advanced users
+            wlmdebug:                   [Legacy option] Forces more sysrq trigger options to be available.

             wlmdebuginsecure:           This option is the same as wlmdebug, and allows a root diagnostic terminal to be started.

-       This option is also handled, (but not by the WaylandLoginManager itself)
+       These options are also handled, (but not by the WaylandLoginManager itself)
             vttydisable:                This option turns off the minimal display server used for logging into TTYs, and falls back to legacy gettys

             init=/sbin/recinit          Instead of using init=/bin/bash as an emergency recovery console, this starts a prompt under a user mode terminal.

-       These options handled early in initramfs:
-            simpledrm.forceload:        This forces the simpledrm driver to be loaded, even if there is an existing /dev/dri/card0 device.
+       These options are handled early in initramfs: simpledrm.forceload:        This forces the simpledrm driver to be loaded, even if there is an existing /dev/dri/card0 device.
                                         This option is only applicable for hardware with multiple video cards, where the primary video card does not have support by a Linux modesetting driver, and generic modesetting support is needed.